PoloNX/sigpatch-downloader/README.md

 This project use the license ``GPL-3.0 License`` - check the file [LICENSE](https://github.com/PoloNX/sigpatch-downloader/blob/main/LICENSE) for more information.

-ps : If you want a beta-version you can build the project.
+ps : If you want a beta-version you can build the project. ps 2 : If you have any issue open one issue on the github.